Shout and Sing

 Urša Šivic: Shouting and Singing at Novi trg, Ljubljana

 In contrast to events featuring more recent types of folk music creativity, the organisers of Shout and Sing have been striving to present the singers and musicians who still draw from their family and local music tradition.
-We are thus looking for older tradition, which however is not a limiting concept as modern ways and forms as well as younger performers of this segment of the music culture are also presented in specific examples.
-As we transform our field experience and ‘office’ knowledge into a considerate concept and provide expert comments to the event programme, the contents of Shout and Sing events supplies our scientific work with a new dimension.
+We are thus looking for an older tradition, which is not a limiting concept.
+Modern ways and forms, as well as younger performers of this segment of music culture are also presented in specific examples.
+As we transform our field experience and ‘office’ knowledge into a considerate concept and provide expert comments to the event programme, the content of Shout and Sing events gives our scientific work a new dimension.

 In the years 1998–2012, the programme of Shout and Sing was devised by Maša Komavec Marty, Robert Vrčon, Mirko Ramovš, Marija Klobčar, Marko Terseglav, Mojca Kovačič and Urša Šivic.
 In these years the series travelled the map of Slovenian creativity in music, integrating diverse ideas in particular events: regionally, the presentations covered Resia, Istria, Slovenian Veneto, Slovenian Raba region, Austrian Carinthia, White Carniola; ethnically, the Hungarian and Italian minorities; by type of poetry, narrative and military poems as well as carols; by music features, male singing, folk music creativity of women, family singing, and various types of Slovenian folk singing; and by type of instruments, the violin, the tamboura, small instruments and bell chiming.

 Folk music nights at Novi trg are visited by connoisseurs as well as lovers of folk music.
-To the latter, this event taking place in Ljubljana provides a rare opportunity that broadens the knowledge of and interest in folk music among those who have no opportunity to experience such music in their everyday lives.
+To the latter, this event that takes place in Ljubljana provides a rare opportunity for those who do not otherwise experience folk music in their everyday lives to broaden their knowledge of and interest in folk music.
 Shout and Sing thus adds a new encounter to their existing experience in music and culture.
 However, visitors also include experts, connoisseurs of folk music in organised and spontaneous settings, to whom Shout and Sing is one of many diverse forms of folk music occurrences.

 After fifteen years and seventeen events, Shout and Sing has become a well-known event and a ‘brand’ of the Institute of Ethnomusicology.
 It is a multimedia event, enhancing folk music with expert commentary and inventive designs as well as authentic cuisine, spontaneous singing and socialising.

-If in 1998 the purpose of the event was to bring folk music from the archives to be performed live, it has also been an event that repeated over fifteen years brought much audio material to the archives of the Institute of Ethnomusicology.
-This record brings the material back to listeners to serve as a proof of the colourful and diverse Slovenian folk music tradition and the versatility of its performers.
+If in 1998 the purpose of the event was to bring folk music from the archives to be performed live, it has also been an event that, repeated over fifteen years, brought much audio material to the archives of the Institute of Ethnomusicology.
+This audio publication brings the material back to listeners to serve as a proof of the colourful and diverse Slovenian folk music tradition and the versatility of its performers.

 Maša Komavec Marty:

 One fine day in the late 1990s, an idea was born that the ethnomusicologists working at the ZRC SAZU Institute of Ethnomusicology should bring the singers and musicians whom they encounter during their fieldwork to a stage in Ljubljana.
 Thus they would hold a ‘doors open day’ for everybody wishing to know what can be found in the archives, and wishing to hear how people sing and play in nearby places, in villages near and far, in other towns or even other countries.
 Thus the singing and playing would make the listeners aware of the features or particularities of a certain performer, place or music repertoire.
-Thus, this would be a concert for everybody interested in the other side of such music.
-The Shout and Sing event had been conceived to present the music that ethnomusicologists encounter among people.
-This is how an event was born that is not limited to a certain place or music genre.
-At the same time, it is an event to express gratitude to all the informers, singers, musicians and bands who generously invite the researchers into their homes and into their music worlds.
+This would be a concert for everybody interested in the other side of such music.
+The Shout and Sing event had been conceived to present the music that ethnomusicologists encounter among regular people.
+An event was born that was not limited to a certain place or music genre.
+From then until today, it is an event that expresses gratitude to all the informers, singers, musicians and bands who generously invite researchers into their homes and into their musical worlds.

 Mojca Kovačič:

-The aim of this record is to cover the diverse contents of all Shout and Sing events that took place over fifteen years, both in their regional and music content, and thus to present the essential features of Slovenian folk music.
+The aim of this audio publication is to cover the diverse contents of all Shout and Sing events that took place over fifteen years, both in their regional and music content, and thus to present the essential features of Slovenian folk music.
 As the events featured almost sixty groups and individuals performing folk music, a selection of the recordings had to be made.
-Often, the selection depended on the quality of the recording on stage, which normally isn’t the primary performing setting for musicians and singers, therefore it could result in stage fright and insecure performance.
+Often, the selection depended on the quality of the recording on stage, which is not normally the primary performing setting for musicians and singers.
+This new setting could caue stage fright and insecure performance.
 However, the technical weak points were partly subdued to interesting ethnomusicological features of the material that was presented.
 To sum up, the audio recordings are actually live recordings of events and therefore field recordings of Shout and Sing with all the accompanying technical imperfections and advantages.
 The publication provides the recorded material with expert commentary, emphasising the role of performers in each recording, or drawing from the theme of the event where the recording was made.